matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Working with Cloud IAM roles.**

 - Cloud IAM roles:
-    - `secretmanager.admin:` Can view, edit, and access a secret.
+    - `secretmanager.admin`: Can view, edit, and access a secret.
-    - `secretmanager.secretAccessor:` Can only access secret data.
+    - `secretmanager.secretAccessor`: Can only access secret data.
-    - `secretmanager.viewer:` Can view a secret's metadata and its versions, but can't edit or access secret data.
+    - `secretmanager.viewer`: Can view a secret's metadata and its versions, but can't edit or access secret data.
 - Always apply permissions at the lowest level in the resource hierarchy.

 **Using Cloud Console.**